telerik/winforms-docs/richtexteditor/features/hyperlink.md

 {{endregion}}

-A link to a bookmark is inserted by specifying the bookmark's name as NavigateUri and setting the IsAnchor to true:#_[C#] _
+A link to a bookmark is inserted by specifying the bookmark's name as NavigateUri and setting the IsAnchor to true:

 {{source=..\SamplesCS\RichTextEditor\Features\HyperlinkCode.cs region=remove}}
 {{source=..\SamplesVB\RichTextEditor\Features\HyperlinkCode.vb region=remove}}